96-fatema/96-fatema/README.md

 ### Hi there 👋

-Hi, I’m @96fatema
+Hi, I’m @96-fatema

-eyes I’m interested in ...
+ I’m interested in ...

-seedling I’m currently learning C++
+ I’m currently learning C++

-revolving_hearts I’m looking to collaborate on ...
+ I’m looking to collaborate on ...

-mailbox How to reach me siratsamara@gmail.com
+ How to reach me siratsamara@gmail.com